thedart76/aframe-dynamic-fov-reduction/README.md

 The **dynamic-fov-reduction** component relies on the following components, so bear in mind that their installation is required:
 - [aframe-extras / movement-controls](https://github.com/donmccurdy/aframe-extras/tree/master/src/controls "aframe-extras / movement-controls") created by Don McCurdy
-- [aframe-super-hands-component v2.1.0 / progressive-controls](https://github.com/wmurphyrd/aframe-super-hands-component/tree/v2.1.0#progressive-controls-component "aframe-super-hands-component v2.1.0 / progressive-controls") created by Will Murphy
+- [aframe-super-hands-component / progressive-controls](https://github.com/wmurphyrd/aframe-super-hands-component#news "aframe-super-hands-component / progressive-controls") created by Will Murphy
-- [aframe-animation-component](https://github.com/ngokevin/kframe/tree/master/components/animation/ "aframe-animation-component") created by Kevin Ngo

-🙏 Thank you for your amazing components, [Don](https://github.com/donmccurdy "Don"), [Will](https://github.com/wmurphyrd "Will"), and [Kevin](https://github.com/ngokevin "Kevin")!
+🙏 Thank you for your amazing components, [Don](https://github.com/donmccurdy "Don") and [Will](https://github.com/wmurphyrd "Will")!

 ------------